On the enumeration of finite $L$-algebras: Proofs of Theorems , and

 \subsection{Proof of Theorem \ref{thm:eight}}

 The approach used in the proof of Theorem \ref{thm:upto7} does not work for $L$-algebras of size eight.
+As is already indicated in the introduction, the main problems we are confronted with are: \begin{enumerate} \item The vast size of the search space for $n=8$: from the $64$ entries $M_{i,j}$, only $22$ (the last row, the last column and the diagonal) follow from the $L$-algebra axioms.
+Therefore, the search space contains $8^{42}$ elements. \item The lexicographical symmetry breaking is very expensive as there are potentially $7! = | \Sym_{8-1} |$ permutations to consider in order to determine if a matrix is lexicographically least in its conjugacy class.
+However, there is a significant amount of $L$-algebras that have a trivial or, at least, small automorphism group.
+An elimination of the lexicographical symmetry breaking for some of these asymmetric $L$-algebras is therefore expected to accelerate the search process significantly. \end{enumerate}

 Since each $L$-algebra has the structure of a poset under \eqref{eq:poset}, we can split the problem of constructing all non-isomorphic $L$-algebras of size $n$ into the construction of all non-isomorphic $L$-algebras on a given poset $(X,\leq)$.

 Note that a poset of size $n$ on the set $\{1,\ldots,n \}$ with maximal element $n$ can be described by a matrix $P = (P_{i,j}) \in \{0,1 \}^{(n-1) \times (n-1)}$, where

 Given a matrix $P$ describing the poset $(X,\leq)$, the condition that a matrix $M_{i,j}$ is an $L$-algebra on $(X,\leq)$ can then be rewritten as